vSzemkel/CppStuff/interviews/questions.md

 ### First things first
 - introduce yourself as an interviewer
 - explain your role in the company and recruitment process
+- give a candidate a chance to ask questions

 ### What are sanitizers, e.g. address sanitizer
 - -fsanitize=address
 - -fsanitize=undefined